-- Try to get your hands on a herb called “Eye Bright" and steep it into a tea and/or strain it and use it as an eye rinse before bedtime
+- Source a herb called “Eye Bright" and steep it into a tea and/or strain it and use it as an eye rinse before bedtime

-- If you can find ‘Carrot Seed Oil’ experiment with a drop in each eye before going to sleep
+- If you can't find Eye Bright, look for "Carrot Seed Oil" and experiment with a drop in each eye before going to sleep

-- Safely practise early morning the ancient Sun Gazing technique
+- Safely practise early morning Sun Gazing which is an ancient technique.

 This exercise should take about 5 minutes and you should aim to do it in the morning and late afternoon (twice per day).

 If you do this consistently over the course of a couple of months, you will gradually retrain and restore vision to your eyes, particularly if you can minimise the non-essential wear of your glasses or contacts.

 Recommended: "Eye of Horus" For Everyday Use